-After interurban service to Dallas ended, Northern Texas Traction Company’s car no. 25 was sold and converted into a residence on Eagle Mountain Lake (see Part 1).
-Lee Lavell of the T transit system and North Texas Historic Transportation said it took NTHT members, with the help of a few T employees, about five years to restore the car and get it back onto its wheels.
+After interurban service to Dallas ended in 1934, Northern Texas Traction Company’s car no. 25 was sold and converted into a residence on Eagle Mountain Lake (see Part 1).
+Lee Lavell of the T transit system and North Texas Historic Transportation said NTHT members, with the help of a few T employees, required about five years to restore the car and get it back onto its wheels.

 Two closer views of car no. 25.